ryancdickson/www.ccadb.org/cas/incident-report.md

 | **Is revoked?** | "Yes", "Planned","Delayed", or "N/A" (for expired) |
 | **Revocation date** | Actual Date, Planned Date, or "N/A" |
 | **Revocation reason** | The reasonCode corresponding with the Certificate's entry on the CRL. |

+For incidents affecting 10,000 or more certificates, a CA Owner MAY instead attach a text file where each line is of the form https://crt.sh/?sha256=[sha256 fingerprint of the certificate].

 When the incident being reported involves an S/MIME certificate, if disclosure of personally identifiable information in the certificate MAY be contrary to applicable law, please provide at least the certificate serial number and SHA256 hash of the certificate.